 Simple Brine Ingredients

 To make this juicy grilled chicken you will need to start with these ingredients:

 Then grab your choice of seasonings.
 Here are a few of the items I tossed into the cooled vinegar mixture.
 I added a teaspoon of cayenne pepper and two teaspoons of the rest.
 I added about 10 dashes of Tabasco.

 Add four more cups of ice cold water or ice itself to the mixture once the seasonings are dissolved.
 Then get your chicken.
 So, let's talk about chicken for a second.

 We are a dark meat family.
 We find it to be more flavorful.
-Not that I have anything against the breast, but if you start with a dry, low fat piece of meat, don’t be surprised if you end with a dry, low fat piece of meat.
+Not that I have anything against the breast, but if you start with a dry, low-fat piece of meat, don't be surprised if you end with a dry, low-fat piece of meat.
 If you are trying to watch fat, I recommend using dark meat and removing the skin.
-You will still have lots of flavor.
-I have chicken breast in my freezer that I make too, but for grilled chicken I recommend bone in and skin on for the fullest flavor.
+You will still have lots of flavors.
+I have chicken breast in my freezer that I make too, but for grilled chicken, I recommend bone-in and skin on for the fullest flavor.

 I found the greatest packaging of chicken at Costco last time I bought chicken.
 It was six individually wrapped servings of legs and the same with the thighs.
 This meant each package had 5 legs and 4 thighs.
 I tossed it directly in the freezer when I got home.
 Then I just tore off the packages I needed for supper.
 Easy, peasy.
 And it was still 99 cents a pound!!

 Now that you have your chicken, drop it in a gallon zipper bag and power the vinegar brine over top of the chicken.
 Zip shut a refrigerate for 2 to 4 hours.